Aidenwebb/aidenwebb.github.io/blog/content/posts/2022-07-26-git-remove-submodule/index.md

 ---

 Submodules aren't removed using `git rm submodule-dir`, they need to be removed in a far more thorough and annoying fashion.
-There are a number of unclear explainations at various sources so I decided to write my own findings.
+There are a number of unclear explanations at various sources so I decided to write my own findings.

 1. Delete the relevant parts from the `.gitmodules` file.